Sinclair pulls show where Fauci conspiracy theory is aired

 When it comes to hate mail and serious threats against him and his family, Fauci said, “I don’t really see how society does that.”

 “I could understand, very well, that you have to be careful because of the negative consequences of things like shutting down,” he said.
-“That’s understandable, which is the reason we’re all trying to open up America again in a way that is safe, that we an do it in a measured fashion.
+“That’s understandable, which is the reason we’re all trying to open up America again in a way that is safe, that we can do it in a measured fashion.
 But the hostility against public health issues is difficult to not only understand, but difficult to even process.”

 Associated Press writer Darlene Superville in Washington contributed to this report.